 How To Treat Burned Gums From Teeth Whitening?

 Teeth whitening has become increasingly popular for achieving a dazzling smile, but the process isn’t without its potential side effects.
 While it promises a brighter, more confident grin, many individuals overlook the potential consequences on their delicate gum tissue.
-Burned gums from teeth whitening have become a distressing issue for numerous people, causing discomfort and hindering their desire for a perfect smile.

 Ways To Soothe Gums After Teeth Whitening?